 Streamline App Installation (MSIX)

 To improve the distribution of our client to Windows devices, we have implemented support for MSIX.
 This has resulted in a marked improvement in the reliability of installations and app updates, as well as a decrease in network bandwidth and disk space usage.
-The Install being in the Program Data folder allows for one-time installation for all users of a device.
 Furthermore, tenant admins are able to leverage Microsoft Intune to manage Teams deployments and alleviate the user installation burden.

 We have taken measures to add advanced protection of our system by adopting Trusted Types and implementing more stringent Content Security Policy.
 These efforts have led to a strengthening of our protection against cross-site scripting (XSS) attacks.
 Another key benefit of the MSIX installation of Teams is that it installs the app in the WindowsApps folder rather than the user profile folder which is not writable by the user and hence adds better protection against attacks that try to alter the installation.